stayradiated/rango/README.md

 uncomplicate
 ============

-A cms written in go designed
+A simple cms written in go.

+It's designed for a photo gallery site.